 If I’m hungry, I usually just order food in the lounge area, although there is a formal seafood restaurant adjoining.

 If you want coffee afterward, take a walk to Main Street where Urth Caffé will satisfy your needs, with a great selection of organic coffees, teas, and awesome pastries!
 Or, if you’re willing to go for a longer walk, head over to the pier and see the Ferris wheel.

 At the intersection of 26th Street and San Vicente, you’ll find a charming farmhouse-themed shopping area called the Brentwood Country Mart.
-Stroll the shops or dine in the inner courtyard.
+Dine at Farm Shop or in the inner courtyard, then stroll the posh boutiques or DIESEL bookstore.
 For dessert, you must go to Sweet Rose Creamery located there.
 There’s always a line, so be prepared to wait!